jimmydave03/spring-boot-2-angular-7-to-do-app/README.md

 	c) GET - /api/todo/id    | To get single todo item.
 	d) PUT - /api/todo       | To update todo item.
 	e) DELETE - /api/todo    | To delete single or multiple todo.
-5) This app is running at this location: http://localhost:8096
+5) This app will run at this location: http://localhost:8096

 These endpoints are open for front-end to manipulate data.